Paruima

 Paruima is an indigenous village of Pemon Amerindians in the Cuyuni-Mazaruni Region of Guyana.
 The village was founded as a mission of the Seventh-day Adventist Church.
 It is the only Pemon speaking community in Guyana.

 Overview

 Reverend A.W.
 Cott of the Seventh-day Adventist Church was a missionary among the Pemon people in Venezuela.
 In 1930, Cott was expelled from Venezuela, and decided to settle in Paruima in Guyana together with his fellow missionaries, and Amerindian converts.

 Paruima has a primary school, and a health centre.
 In 2017, the school was destroyed when the river flooded.
 It has been rebuilt in 2019.
 It is also home to the Paruima Mission Academy, a college for missionaries.
 The main access is by air via the Paruima Airport.

-The toshao (village chief) as of 2017 is Lee Williams.
+The toshao (village chief) as of 2018 is Lee Williams.
 Williams first ran for toshao in 1997 at the age of 19.
-Twenty years later, he was elected.
+Twenty one years later, he was elected as the toshao and remained in office until 2021 when a new toshao was elected.
+Every three years new elections are held, Lennox Percy, who was the vice under Lee Williams is currently serving his second term in office as the toshao of Paruima, new elections are set for May, 2024.
 In 2020, Williams was also elected to the National Assembly.